Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Results

-Fig.~\ref{fig:g-l}(a) shows the global smoothness expressed by the Rayleigh quotient of all training and test graphs.
-As observed, the dynamic propensities at the short-time scales where $s(\bm{q},t)\backsimeq0.8$, $0.7$, and $0.6$ are the most non-smooth.
-In other words, dynamic propensities at these times fluctuate dramatically between graph nodes and show a high-frequency dynamics pattern on the graph.
-On a longer timescale, the Rayleigh quotient gradually decreases over time, offering a low-frequency pattern of dynamics.
-This is consistent with the spatial correlations of particle dynamics shown in Fig.~\ref{fig:example}.
-Specifically, for a short period, particles perform vibratory movements in a temporary cage produced by their neighbors, resulting in a low spatial correlation of the motion.
-Therefore, the propensities between neighboring nodes on the graph tend to differ on shorter timescales (represented by a high Rayleigh quotient).
-After, Similar dynamics lead to the formation of clusters when particles leave the cages.
-The spatial correlation of their motion grows, and the dynamics at the neighboring nodes tend to be similar on longer timescales, which is shown by a low Rayleigh quotient.
+Given a three-dimensional input for a configuration, we first construct an undirected graph for larger particles based on the cutoff distance $R_c = 2$ (as shown in Fig.~\ref{fig:example}(b)).
+We can see that the dynamics in the short-time scale, where $S(\bm{q}, t) =0.8$, fluctuate more strongly among connected nodes than those in the long-timescale, where $S(\bm{q}, t) =1/e, 0.1 $.
+To better illustrate this, we use the Rayleigh quotient to explore the global smoothness of a configuration at different timescales.
+Specifically, with the Laplacian graph matrix $\bm{L}$ and signal $\bm{x}$ supported on the graph, the Rayleigh quotient $\frac{\bm{x}^T\bm{L}\bm{x}}{\bm{x}^T\bm{x}}$ quantifies the smoothness of $\bm{x}$ by measuring the changes of the signal along the nodes.
+The lower the Rayleigh quotient, the slower the graph signals vary on the graph.
+For a graph built from a configuration in which the dynamics propensities at different timescales act as a graph signal $\bm{x}$, we can obtain the Rayleigh quotient values as a function of time.

-Moreover, we can further investigate the frequency pattern of dynamics at the particle level to comprehend the dynamics between centered particles and their first nearest neighbors.
-Fig.~\ref{fig:g-l}(b) describes the distribution of the local smoothness for all nodes.
-A higher absolution of $\lambda_{i}$ indicates that the dynamic propensity of particle $i$ differs significantly from its neighbors on the graph (see Methods).
-We can observe that the local smoothness for shorter-time dynamics is more diffuse and becomes centralized for longer ones, indicating that dynamic propensities become similar to their neighbors as time progresses.
-In the spectral graph perspective, the high-frequency regions of the frequency spectrum of dynamic propensities diminish with time.
+Fig.~\ref{fig:g-l}(a) shows the global smoothness of particle dynamics, as expressed by the Rayleigh quotient of all training and test graphs.
+The insert displays the mean value of the Rayleigh quotient obtained by averaging over all graphs.
+The distributions of the Rayleigh quotient in the training and test graphs are nearly identical.
+The Rayleigh quotient is highest at short timescales where $S(\bm{q},t)$ is approximately 0.8, 0.7, and 0.6, indicating that dynamic propensities fluctuate dramatically between graph nodes and show a high-frequency dynamic pattern on the graph.
+On a longer time scale, the Rayleigh quotient decreases over time, indicating a low-frequency pattern of dynamics.
+This is consistent with the spatial correlations of particle dynamics shown in Fig.~\ref{fig:example}(a).
+For a short period, particles perform vibratory movements in individual cages produced by their neighbors, resulting in a low spatial correlation of the motion.
+Therefore, the propensities of neighboring nodes on the graph tend to differ on shorter timescales, represented by a high Rayleigh quotient.
+When the cage effect fails, particles move coordinately, leading to the formation of clusters.
+The spatial correlation of their motion grows, and the dynamics at the neighboring nodes tend to be similar on longer timescales, as shown by a low Rayleigh quotient.